 The symptoms of TBI are invisible to most.

 Fatigue dominates.
 How can I feel so tired when I haven’t done a thing?
 Somedays, I lack the energy required to get out of bed.
 Then discover my BP is at the lower end of normal.
 For a person with severe hypertension, that’s concerning.
 Thank goodness, I listened to my body and stayed in bed.
 Should I be concerned enough to call the doctor?
 The office is closed.
-I will jot it down for when I see her.
+I will jot it down until I see my doctor.

 Living inside my head comes with the fatigue.
 What else am I to do if I can’t leave the house, and there is no one?
 Sometimes, I feel it’s self-imposed.
 Sometimes, I get so tired of it all, and I want out.
 My mind drifts to everlasting rest.